-A combination of (1) a short-term reverse repo of one asset or basket of assets from one party to another and (2) a repo of another asset or basket of assets of lower liquidity and sometimes lower credit quality by the first party to the second for the same term.
-The net result is an exchange by the first party of lower quality collateral for higher quality collateral (an upgrade).
-The difference in quality will be reflected in an enhanced spread between the repo rate being paid by the first party and the lower reverse repo rate being received by the first party.
+A combination of (1) a short-term reverse repo of an asset or basket of assets to party A from party B and (2) a repo of another asset or basket of assets of lower liquidity and sometimes lower credit quality from party A to party B for the same maturity date.

+The net result is an exchange by party A of lower quality collateral for higher quality collateral (an upgrade for A).
+The increase in quality will be reflected in a spread paid by party A that is the difference between the lower reverse repo rate it receives and the higher repo rate it pays (repo rates reflecting, among other things, the quality of the collateral).
 A collateral upgrade trade is an example of collateral transformation.
 A collateral upgrade trade for one party is a collateral downgrade trade for the other.